NotGeri/NotGeri/README.md

 Most people know me as Geri online.

-I currently work full-time for [Apex Hosting](https://apexminecrafthosting.com/) as a System Operator and Developer.
+I am a Software Developer and Linux System Operator.

 Most of my free time is spent understanding how certain pieces of technologies and other things in the world work and I also try my best to help others do the same.